1951 eruption of Mount Lamington: January 21 eruption

 Changing winds directed the pyroclastic surge northeast, where it was seen at Kokoda.
 Lightning was observed in the eruption column.
 Ash, pumice and small rocks fell to the ground.
 The eruption column was also observed at Eroro, where many residents mistook it for a petrol explosion at Higaturu.
 A large pyroclastic surge raced towards Isivita Mission; 75 km northwest of the crater.
 Many panicked residents rushed to the main mission house.
-The flow however, ceased in the mission compound.
+The flow, however, ceased in the mission compound.
 A definitive boundary between the grassy field and thick layer of volcanic material marked the trail of the flow.
 By 11:30, the eruption column had blocked sunlight.
-Thunder was heard, and intense lightnings were observed.
+Thunder was heard, and intense lightning was observed.

 Awala Plantation near Isivita Mission was spared the worst of the eruption but suffered from extensive ash fall.
 Much of the rubber, coffee and cocoa crops were devastated.
 The loss of crops had implications for the local economy.
 The eruption seriously affected the fish population in rivers.
 The local population experienced a decline in the aftermath of the eruption.
 Rainforests were also covered in thick layers of ash, and trees began to topple or break apart due to the weight of ash.
 Overnight, 18 people perished at Isivita.
-Despite being closer to the volcano, Higaturu, another town slightly further away was totally destroyed.
+Higaturu, another town slightly further away, was totally destroyed.

 By the afternoon, many residents with extreme burns from the pyroclastic flow were rescued.
 Many began to arrive at treatment centers for medical assistance.
 Survivors described the sounds of agony from burn victims.
 Some victims experienced total burns to their skins.
 One burn victim later died.
 More deaths were anticipated following the eruption, so a large grave was dug.
 There was a large inflow of seriously burnt victims at the Sangara Plantation.
 Injured victims were also transported to Popondetta.

-The destruction was described as "complete" and compared to a bomb explosion.
+The destruction was described as "complete" and comparisons were drawn with a bomb explosion.
 Trees in the dense tropical rainforest toppled or were pulverized.
-Nearly every building was decimated by the flow.
+Nearly every building was destroyed by the flow.
 The region surrounding Mount Lamington was transformed into a moonscape-like environment.
 Charred bodies of people attempting to flee the surging flow littered the roads.

-Post-January 21 activity
+Post–January 21 activity

-The post-January 21 eruptive phase consisted of explosive eruptions which produced pyroclastic flows.
+The post–January 21 eruptive phase consisted of explosive eruptions which produced pyroclastic flows.
 A large pyroclastic flow was documented on March 5, 1951.
 After the climactic eruption on January 21, a new lava dome formed in the crater.
 The new lava dome grew to fill the crater.
 From 1951 to 1953, new lava domes formed and collapsed, generating more pyroclastic flows.
 The dome eventually attained a height of 450 meters from the crater floor to its summit and had a volume of 0.2 km3.
 A lava spine emerged from the dome and grew to a height of 150 m.
 Lava spines continuously formed and were destroyed over a five-year period.